hydroffice/hyo2_qc/docs/user_manual_info.rst

 |

 **RorI** has been created as a tool to help hydrographers determine if their feature is a rock or an islet.
-RorI is a standalone tool that is launched from the botton at the top of the Info tab.
+RorI is a standalone tool that is launched from the button at the top of the Info tab.

 |